Learning Outcomes

 Uncaught RangeError: Maximum call stack size exceeded

-However, functional languages (like Haskell) rely on recursion because they have no other way to create loops without mutable variables – so they must have a way to make this scale to real-world computations.
-When a recursive function is written in a special way, such that the recursive call is in tail position, compilers are able to transform the recursion into a while loop with constant memory use – this is called tail call optimisation.
+However, functionalFunctional languages are built around the concept of composable functions.
+Such languages support higher order functions which can take other functions as arguments or return new functions as their result, following the rules of the Lambda Calculus. languages (like Haskell) rely on recursion because they have no other way to create loops without mutable variablesA variable declared with let that can be reassigned to different values. —so they must have a way to make this scale to real-world computations.
+When a recursive function is written in a special way, such that the recursive call is in tail position, a lot of modern compilers are able to transform the recursion into a loop with constant memory use (commonly a while loop)—this is called tail call optimisation.

 Let’s see what a tail recursive version of the sumTo function looks like: